 Fall 2020.
 The “Disability Futurity” virtual seminar series continues, in collaboration with the Liverpool Hope University Centre for Culture & Disability Studies (CCDS) in Liverpool, UK.
 Ryan Patterson coordinates the series, under the auspices of the CUDRG.
 There will be two seminars in the Fall.
 See the list here.

 Fall 2020.
-Five Shannon Lectures in History on “Human Rights in Canadian History” have been launched.
-Register here.
-I am convening the series this year,in conjunction with one MA Seminar onthe same theme.
-“Carleton’s Shannon Lectures Series Explores Historical Themes that are Resurging in Current Political Atmosphere“.
+Five Shannon Lectures in History on “Human Rights in Canadian History” have been launched. see the fiver recordigs here.
+I convened the series this year, in conjunction with one MA Seminar on the same theme.
+See the news “Carleton’s Shannon Lectures Series Explores Historical Themes that are Resurging in Current Political Atmosphere“. and “Carleton’s Final Shannon Lecture of 2020 to Focus on Truth and Reconciliation Commissions.”

 Fall 2020.
 Our Archives, Living Histories and Heritage Working Group , under the umbrella of the Local Engagement Refugee Research Network is finishing a report on oral histories of refugees digital depositories.
 Last Fall 2019, we welcomed Lebanese partner Hicham Kayed.
 “Archive and Display: Five conversations on Lebanese forced migrations“